CIS Ontario Professional Learning Event: UNCONFERENCE 2026

 Build AI-fluent communities where human thinking, relationships, and creativity thrive.

-Through panels, hands-on sessions, and collaborative design, attendees will examine real applications of GenAI, surface emerging competencies, and chart purposeful pathways for their schools.
+Through panels, hands-on sessions, and collaborative design, attendees examined real applications of GenAI, surface emerging competencies, and chart purposeful pathways for their schools.

 Official Media Partner